mclear-teaching-projects/phil871-kant-survey/content/assignments/week12.md

 +++

-For our final week on the first _Critique_ we discuss Kant&rsquo;s Third Antinomy and the various conceptions of freedom.
+For our final week on the first _Critique_ we discuss Kant&rsquo;s Third Antinomy and various conceptions of freedom.
 In particular, we&rsquo;ll see how Kant aims to secure the logical possibility that we are what he calls &ldquo;transcendentally free.&rdquo; We&rsquo;ll also look at how this view is developed in the _Critique of Practical Reason_.